 Carnatic music, like all music, is independent of language.
 A Beethoven symphony can be set to Tamil or Telugu or Korean, just like Muthuswamy Deekshitar set English note swarams to Carnatic.
 But language IS a major barrier for most casual listeners.

 Most of the songs performed are in Telugu because its most popular and revered composers set their songs in Telugu.
-Tamil Isai sangam, which conducts its concerts in Raja Annamalai Manram in Parry’s, features a season entirely of Tamil compositions.
+Tamil Isai Sangam, which conducts its concerts in Raja Annamalai Manram in Parry’s, features a season entirely of Tamil compositions.
 There are even lyrics in English (like O my lovely Lalanaa), but none I know of in Hindi, Bengali, Marathi, Gujarathi etc. South Indians who have settled in the north have learnt and played Hindustani music, ghazals, abhangs, Rabindra sangeet etc on the Carnatic stage, but the north Indian counterparts for the most part, have thoroughly ignored the southern music, just as they have the languages and their literature – though, with the massive migration of north Indians into Bangalore, Madras, Hyderabad, etc may change this.
 Europeans and Americans, even the rare Chinese or Japanese have been more curious and adventurous.
-Ironically, the film industry is at the cutting edge of diveristy of ideas and talent, and south to north migration, with AR Rahman so popular in music, or the Anirudh composition, Why this kolaveri, becoming a national hit.
+Ironically, the film industry is at the cutting edge of diversity of ideas and talent, and south to north migration, with AR Rahman so popular in music, or the Anirudh composition, Why this kolaveri, becoming a national hit.
 But these may be isolated phenomena, not a trend.

 A longer article would strain readability.
 Even this one is twice as long as I planned, and very late for this December.
 Perhaps it will be somewhat useful to some curious potential Carnatic rasikas, in days to come.